MrDarthShoe/Dotfiles/README.md

 # Dotfiles

-Here are my basic configs for Arch Linux.
+Here are my basic configs for GNU/Linux.
 Most of them are just copied from nice people.